EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

 Glossary
 ========

-:samp:`Glossary of terms used in context with {Metadata Publishing Tool}`
+.. rubric:: Glossary of terms used in context with :term:`Metadata Publishing Tool`

 .. glossary::